-Cheaper alternatives to assisted living include inviting a home health aid into your home a few times a week, as well as a personal assistant for cleaning and errands.
-Having a health professional come to your home costs about $30 an hour, and a personal assistant costs about $15 an hour.
-With five hours of medical care a week, and ten hours of cleaning and errands, you would spend about $1200 a month.
+Cheaper alternatives to assisted living include inviting a home health aid into your home a few times a week as well as a personal assistant for cleaning and errands.
+Having a health professional come to your home in the state of New York averages $25 an hour, and a personal assistant costs about $22 an hour.
+With five hours of medical care a week, and 10 hours of cleaning and errands, you would spend about $345 a week or about $1,500 per month.
 Before deciding on the type of care, do a thorough assessment for in-home care to determine if this is an appropriate option, or if assisted living is necessary.

 Resources to Find the Cost of Assisted Living in Rochester, NY

 A good place to start in your search for the best care facility at the best price is on the Internet.
 While most companies do not post their prices online, few do provide this information.
-A sample of assisted living costs in Rochester, NY as of December 2010 are:
+A sample of assisted living costs in Rochester, NY are:

-- Atria Greece on Towngate Road in Rochester starts at $3,300/month.
+- Atria Greece on Towngate Road in Rochester averages about $3,300/month depending on services selected.

 - Grande'Ville (Maiden Lane in Rochester) ranges from $2,500 to $5,000/month.

-- Rochester Presbyterian Home (Thurston Road, Rochester) starts at $2,250/month.
+- Rochester Presbyterian Home (Thurston Road, Rochester) starts at $2,980/month.